 The problem is that those minutes of activity it computes are totally arbitrary.
 It may be that after a workout the minutes of activity are computed.
 Or it may not.
 For example, cycling workouts usually don't show up unless they are really serious.

-My guess is that not only does it take into account the pulse sensor to count the activity, but there has to be a movement that, in the case of cycling, doesn't exist.
-But then call it "minutes of running" or "minutes of arm movements in circles", but not "minutes of intensity".
+My guess is that not only does it take into account the pulse sensor to account for activity, but there also has to be movement which, in the case of cycling, doesn't exist.
+But then call it "minutes of running" or "minutes of moving arms in circles", but not "minutes of intensity".

 Garmin has to give the idea a twist, because obviously not all users will have the same activity.
 120 ppm for someone who is untrained can be a leisurely ride through the countryside, while for someone fairly fit it can be the heart rate they have after four hours of cycling.